cnadler86/micropython-camera-API/README.md

 - [ ] harmonize properties to standard ones at API level, e.g. jpeg quality to the range 100=very good, 1/0= very bad
 - [ ] edge case: enable usage of pins such as i2c for other applications
 - [ ] provide examples in binary image with lfs-merge
-- [ ] include driver version in API
+- [ ] include camera driver version in API